 Most of the cost of preparing students at Carroll Institute for ministry is met by individuals, churches and foundations committed to supporting theological education.
-All matriculated students, regardless of denominational affiliation, benefit from this financial assistance.
+All matriculated students, regardless of denominational affiliation, benefit from this financial assistance through indirect scholarship in the form of tuition subsidy.
 The gifts of donors to the general budget and to scholarship funds offset a majority of the educational cost and keep tuition at an affordable level.
-Since every student already receives an indirect scholarship in the form of tuition subsidy, the Institute does not typically provide individual need-based or academic scholarships.
-Also, Carroll Institute remains committed to the biblical principle of institutional separation of church and state.
-Therefore, it accepts no direct government funding and does not participate in federal Title IV financial assistance programs.